-- A foreign currency and you apply payment in that same foreign currency.
+Enter transactions in a foreign currency and apply payment in that same foreign currency or in AUD.

-- Select Settings > Multi-currency and tick Turn on multi-currency for my file then Save.
+- System Administrators can go to Settings > Multi-currency and tick Turn on multi-currency for my file then Save.

 Saasu like most modern accounting systems uses a dual account method for multi-currency accounts.
 When you create a foreign currency account Saasu creates an associated Exchange Account at the same time so that we can capture the foreign exchange differential back to your Saasu files base currency.

 NOTE: All accounts including your foreign currency account and its associated exchange account are in your base currency.
 However your foreign currency account when viewed by itself represents your foreign currency account as though it is in that currency.

 - You can add a bank account for USD currency.
 The main concept to note in Saasu is that ALL the accounts in the file are recorded in the base currency.

 - You create a transaction in USD100.00.